-To begin with, apparently everyone yawns and by this, I mean all humans, animals, including birds, even fetuses in the womb yawn!
+To begin with, apparently everyone yawns and by this, I mean all humans, animals, including birds.
+Even fetuses in the womb yawn!
 Now I’m sure I got your attention.
 So why is this completely involuntary and uncontrollable event taking place?

 The easiest way to understand this is to see your brain as the hard drive of your computer.
-Just like the computer when it has a lot of stuff to process, it gets slightly warm, and that’s when your inbuilt fan kicks in.
+Just like the computer, when it has a lot of stuff to process, it gets slightly warm.
+And that’s when your inbuilt fan kicks in.
 Well, with us humans our fan is to yawn.
 When yawning, we send cooler blood to chill out our ‘CPU’, which allows us to keep functioning properly.

-How yawning works
+How does yawning work?

 This phenomenon works in two ways: